By Jackie Thakkar Jul. 31, 2019

 The idea of a mutual separation seemed alien because if it’s love, how can you be okay with letting go?

 For us adolescents back then, watching Jai and Meera reunite despite having broken up, getting married to someone else, and moving away from each other, felt liberating.
 It fuelled our dumb belief that even after a break-up, our exes could still be the ones we are meant to end up with.
 Riding high on Jai and Meera’s love story, many of us ditched newer romantic prospects and actively jumped back into trysts with our exes.
 What followed was a series of unnecessary backslides, sloppy “Let’s stay friends with benefits” pacts and an overall incestious group dynamic that is still the reason why most of us can’t see eye to eye at our college reunions.
 And I even know some people who use Jai and Meera’s happily-ever-after as justification for stalking their exes on social media.
 Imagine being told all your life that there is someone out there for you.
 But then, a movie comes in and reminds you that in all probability, that person could just be your ex.
 Thanks but no thanks Imitiaz Ali.

-Today, the year is 2019.
-It’s been a decade since Love Aaj Kal released and Imtiaz Ali has just wrapped up the shooting of its much awaited sequel, featuring Sara Ali Khan and Kartik Aryan.
+It’s been a decade since Love Aaj Kal released and Imtiaz Ali much-awaited sequel, featuring Sara Ali Khan and Kartik Aryan releases tomorrow.
 Today, I’m 27 and understand that we musn’t always yearn to win back our Jais and Meeras.
 Sometimes, knowing that your time with someone is coming to an end is reason enough to let them go.
 That, after all, defines Love Aaj Kal.